Greenland profile - Leaders

 Queen: Margrethe II of Denmark

-In the 2013 elections the Siumut Party beat the more left-wing pro-independence Inuit Ataqatigiit party of outgoing prime minister Kuupik Kleist.
+Ms Hammond, Greenland's first woman prime minister, won the 2013 election for the Siumit social-democratic party, beating the left-wing pro-independence Inuit Ataqatigiit party of outgoing prime minister Kuupik Kleist.

-Ms Hammond campaigned on a platform of lifting the Danish-imposed ban on uranium extraction, which had restricted the development of Greenland's rare-earth mining industry.
+She had campaigned on a platform of lifting the Danish-imposed ban on uranium extraction, which restricted the development of Greenland's rare-earth mining industry.
 Parliament voted to lift the ban in October 2013.

 But a coalition partner withdrew and two ministers from her own party quit over her alleged misuse of public funds for flights and hotels, making her position untenable.
 Mr Kielsen, environment minister in the Hammond government, took over leadership of Siumut and called snap elections in November 2014, which produced a hung parliament.